 Seeking the Truth of the Current Situation

-Some leaders are unwilling to accept the world the way it is.
-They shrink it to their level of understanding — so they can deal with it the way they wished it was.
-Projecting data from the past onto the future they make comforting predictions and plans that feel water-tight.
+Some leaders shrink the world to their level of understanding — so they can deal with it the way they wished it was, rather than the way it is.
+They take past data and project it on to an uncertain future in order to make comforting predictions and devise plans that feel water-tight.
 But this is an illusion of certainty and control.

-Other leaders raise their awareness of what’s really happening around them.
-They tap into collective knowledge to see the world through the eyes of others — inviting them to challenge their assumptions and point out what’s missing or wrong, so they learn.
+Other leaders raise their level of awareness to understand what’s really happening around them.
+Tapping into collective knowledge they see the world through the eyes of multiple others — inviting them to challenge assumptions and point out what’s missing or wrong.
 It’s uncomfortable — but it grounds them in reality.

 Collective knowledge is the greatest untapped resource in organisations, as it’s always greater than the knowledge of any individual within it.
-By seeing the world through multiple perspectives we can draw down on our natural human abilities — honed over millennia — for navigating uncertain situations.
+By seeing the world through multiple perspectives we draw on our natural human abilities — honed over millennia — for navigating uncertainty effectively.

 Turning Theories into Action

-Awareness of our surroundings — what’s really happening and why — brings harmony.
-The future may remain a foreign land, wrapped in the uncertainty of the unknown — as much to our rivals as it is to us.
-But now we have a shared perspective and ideas about what we can do next.
+Situational awareness — the art of understanding what’s really happening in our surroundings, how it’s changing and why — brings harmony.
+The future remains a foreign land — wrapped in the uncertainty of the unknown — but with a shared map of our landscape we can identify what to do next.

-Some ideas will need to be tested — using data to verify our natural logic, rather than replace it.
-Others can be launched in live situations — to gather the rich, thick data from interactions with users from which we learn and adjust.
-All the while, engaging with how the world really is — not just the way we wished it was.
+New ideas will need to be tested — using data to verify our logic, rather than replace it — and run in live situations to gather the rich, thick data from interactions with users from which we learn and adjust.
+This is how we tap into the potential: engaging with how the world really — not just how we wished it was.

 Quick Test